-We are looking for an inspiring, high-profile Director of Operations (DO) to lead on our work with marginalised communities, helping us grow our impact nationally and internationally.
-The DO will take over the operational and academic responsibilities from the Founder, Dr. Theo Gavrielides who has acted as the Institute's Director since its inception.
-The application deadline is 12 August 13:00.
+We are looking for an inspiring, high-profile Director to lead on our work with marginalised communities, helping us to grow our impact nationally and internationally.
+The Director will take over the operational and academic responsibilities from the Founder, Dr. Theo Gavrielides who has acted as the Institute's Director since its inception.
+The application deadline is 26 August 13:00.
 Incomplete applications will not be considered.
 This is an office-based post.
 To download the full Job Description and Person Specification click here

 The IARS International Institute has a charitable mission to give everyone a chance to forge a safer, fairer and more inclusive society.
 We achieve our charitable aims by producing evidence-based solutions to current social problems, sharing best practice and by supporting young people and the community to shape decision making.
 We aspire to be a leader in creating new knowledge and forming public and expert opinion internationally.
 Over 85% of the Institute’s work takes the form of world class academic inputs (e.g. peer reviewed articles, ebooks, reports, consultation responses, policy papers, conference presentations, conference papers).
 We deliver our charitable mission:

-The Director of Operations (DO) will work with the Board and the Founder, Professor Gavrielides, to ensure that the Institute delivers its charitable objects, and continues to pursue its stated vision and mission.
+The Director will work with the Board and the Founder, Professor Gavrielides, to ensure that the Institute delivers its charitable objects, and continues to pursue its stated vision and mission.

-Historically, IARS has covered three areas of work (a) human rights and equality (b) young people (c) criminal justice.
-The Director will be responsible in overseeing the quality and research direction of IARS’ current programmes, while driving new ideas and projects.
+Since its inception in 2001, IARS has covered three areas of work (a) human rights and equality (b) young people (c) criminal justice.
+The DO will be responsible in overseeing the quality and research direction of IARS’ current programmes, while driving new ideas and projects.

-The DO will act as IARS' Chief Operating Officer: (a) Company Secretary and governance (b) Human Resources (c) Financial & Funding Management.
+The Director will act as IARS' Chief Executive Officer: (a) Company Secretary and governance (b) Human Resources (c) Financial & Funding Management.

 There are three stages in the application process.

 We will be looking to appoint soon thereafter.
 There will be a handover period working side by side with Professor Gavrielides for up to 2 months.
 During this time, the successful candidate will be working up to three days a week.
 After the period, the post is offered on a 4 dpw basis.